gitlabhq/terraform-provider-gitlab/CONTRIBUTING.md

 make local TERRAFORM_PLUGIN_DIR=%APPDATA%/terraform.d/plugins
 ```

-The you can use it in your provider config like this:
+Then you can use it in your provider config like this:

 ```hcl
 terraform {